I perceive photography as a personal view, complemented by technique. You should be observant, recognize a special light, and capture sensations.

 - Full HD Video.

-- The equivalent of at least 24mm wide zoom lens.
+- The equivalent of at least 24mm wide zoom lens, and reaching at least to 70mm for shooting portraits.

-- Other neat features: HDR, 3D sweep panorama mode, grid lines and digital level gauge display.
+- Other neat features: HDR, sweep panorama mode, grid lines and digital level gauge display.